Chambishi Copper Mine

 ongoing

-Human Rights Watch documented cases of injuries of workers and health as a result of the companies’ failure to maintain PPE or provide all appropriate equipment.
-Some workers suffered from acid burns as a result of management’s refusal to replace gloves, boots, and other PPE that had been torn or burned through by acid during the course of work
+Human Rights Watch documented cases of worker injuries and health concerns as a result of the companies’ failure to maintain PPE or provide all appropriate equipment.
+Some workers suffered from acid burns as a result of management’s refusal to replace gloves, boots, and other PPE that had been torn or burned through by acid during the course of work.

 Year: 2011Countries: ZambiaRelated: Chambishi Copper Mine